Thursday, November 1, 2012

 If the apple is not the fruit in the world's oldest and greatest mystery story, then what is the fruit?
 Why are the two super secret trees assigned the mystical names "tree of life" and "tree of knowledge of good and evil?"
 Why do two smart people yield to a forbidden fruit tree, instead of to one that is NOT forbidden, especially when both trees are right next to each other in the center of the garden?
 How is the couple's disobedience of the very first commandment to be fruitful and multiply in the garden linked to their decision to make only fig leaf aprons, instead of complete clothing, in this incomprehensible narrative, with its guesswork of interpretations?

-Your very easy and quick book guide answers all these questions and more, using the evidence in this dreamlike chronicle, for the only intelligent and sensible explanation of the world's oldest and greatest mystery story.
+Our very easy book guide quickly answers these four questions and more, using the evidence in this dreamlike chronicle, for the only intelligent and sensible explanation of the world's oldest and greatest mystery story.
 No alternate solution has been offered by anyone--you can be the first to try!